danieltanfh95/clojube/Readme.md

 ## Usage

 `clojube.clj config.edn`

+Clojube will created YAML files that can be applied by `kubectl apply -f` in the correct order.

 You need to provide config.edn, which is some edn file.
 An edn file is basically similar to JSON, but is far easier to read.